Practical Experience with Stable Set and Coloring Relaxations: Preliminaries

 We have just seen several rather obvious ways to tighten the Lovász theta function either towards $\alpha(G)$ or towards $\chi(G)$.
 In particular, any systematic tightening towards $\alpha(G)$ or $\chi(G)$ amounts to identifying a subset of linear inequalities which provide a reasonably accurate description of the underlying convex hull.

-A general cutting plane theory along these lines is given by the class of Chv\'atal-Gomory cuts, see for instance Caprara and Fischetti \cite{caprara-fischetti}.
-Nevertheless, the identification of violated Chv\'atal-Gomory cuts is NP-hard in general.
-This motivates the search for problem-specific cutting planes which exploit the combinatorial structure of the underlying problem.
-Gr\"otschel and Wakabayashi \cite{gro-wak-1} consider the clique partition problem in $G$ which corresponds to coloring in $\overline{G}$ and describe several classes of cutting planes and investigate their practical impact, see \cite{gro-wak-2}.
+A general cutting plane theory along these lines is given by the class of Chv\'atal-Gomory cuts, see for instance Caprara and Fischetti~\cite{caprara-fischetti}.
+However, identifying violated Chv\'atal-Gomory cuts is NP-hard in general.
+This motivates the search for problem-specific cutting planes that exploit the combinatorial structure of the underlying problem.
+Gr\"otschel and Wakabayashi~\cite{gro-wak-1} consider the clique partition problem in $G$ which corresponds to coloring in $\overline{G}$ and describe several classes of cutting planes and investigate their practical impact, see \cite{gro-wak-2}.
 Strengthening the relaxation for the stable set problem by adding odd cycle and triangle inequalities was studied by Gruber and Rendl in~\cite{Gru:03}.
-Computational experiments regarding strengthening both problems by adding triangle inequalities were done by Dukanovic and Rendl in~\cite{Duk:07} and Battista and De Santis in \cite{battista}.
+Computational experiments regarding strengthening both problems by adding triangle inequalities were done by Dukanovic and Rendl in~\cite{Dukanovic2007} and Battista and De Santis in \cite{battista}.

-One of the most notable results in bounding the stability number $\alpha(G)$ and the chromatic number $\chi(G)$ based on the semidefinite programming relaxation was obtained recently by Gaar and Rendl in~\cite{Gaar2020}.
+One of the most notable results in bounding the stability number $\alpha(G)$ and the chromatic number $\chi(G)$ based on the semidefinite programming relaxation was obtained recently by Gaar and Rendl in~\cite{Gaa:20}.
 These bounds were achieved by employing the exact subgraph hierarchy introduced by Anjos, Adams, Rendl, and Wiegele in~\cite{AARW:15}.
 This hierarchy is particularly well-suited for classes of NP-hard problems based on graphs, where the projection of the problem onto a subgraph retains the same structure as the original problem.

-In the context of the stable set and graph coloring problems, the authors proposed that for certain subsets of vertices, the corresponding submatrix should be contained in $\STAB^2(G)$ or $\COL(G)$ restricted to the respective subgraph.
+In the context of the stable set and graph coloring problems, the authors proposed that for certain subsets of vertices $I \subseteq V$, the corresponding subgraph $G_I$ should be contained in $\STAB^2(G_I)$ or $\COL(G_I)$ restricted to the respective subgraph.
 The exact subgraph hierarchy begins by computing the Lovász theta function at the first level of the hierarchy and then progressively considers all subsets of vertices with increasing cardinalities.
 While this method produces tight bounds on $\alpha(G)$ and $\chi(G)$, it is associated with significant computational challenges due to the complexity involved in describing the convex hull of the underlying subgraph.